adapter-hub/website/posts/2022/03/adapter-transformers-v3-unifying-efficient-fine-tuning.md

 <figure text-align="center">
 <img src="/static/images/parallel.png" height="400">
   <figcaption text-align="center">
-    Figure 4: The parallel adapter computes in parallel to the transformer sublayer.
-It does not get the output of the attention or feedforward layer, but its input such that the adapter is parallel to the attention or feedforward layer.
+    Figure 4: The parallel adapter computes representations in parallel to the transformer sublayer.
+It does not receive the output of the attention or feedforward layer, but instead processes the same input such that the adapter is parallel to the attention or feedforward layer.
+The respective representations are added subsequently.
   </figcaption>
  </figure>
 </div>